globelabs/gl-docs/README.md

 The Charging API directly charges for digital services to the bill of an Globe or TM subscriber.
 A developer creates new transactions or subscriptions, requests the status of the transaction or subscription, and authorizes refunds.

-These interfaces are  RESTful interfaces based on OneAPI GSMA Charging v1 (RESTFul API).

 ######CHARGING v2.1

-The OneAPI Payment interface allows you to charge mobile subscribers for use of your Web application or content.
+The API Payment interface allows you to charge mobile subscribers for use of your Web application or content.
 The API allows you to directly charge a user based on their consent (see ‘User consent and operator policies’ below).

 ### Charge Subscriber